List of Jeopardy! contestants: Michael George Dupée

 Michael George Dupée originally appeared on Jeopardy! in 1996, and won the Tournament of Champions that year.
 In 2005, Dupée participated in the Ultimate Tournament of Champions.
 He won his first match, but lost to Robert Slaven in the second.
 Nine years later, in 2014, Dupée competed in the Jeopardy!
 Battle of the Decades tournament, where he was defeated by Brad Rutter.

 Dupée's total winnings on Jeopardy! are $203,901, including $66,401 won during his original five-day run; $100,000 for winning the 1996 Tournament of Champions; $32,500 from the Ultimate Tournament of Champions; and $5,000 from the show's Battle of the Decades.
 Jennings praised Dupée's book, How to Get on Jeopardy! and Win!, claiming it was the best preparation for competing on Jeopardy!
 In the book, which he wrote after his success on Jeopardy!, Dupée wrote about his experience on the show and provided practice clues for aspiring contestants.

 Karl Coryat

 Karl Coryat was a two-day champion on the show in 1996.
 His name was given to the Coryat score, an analytics measurement of a contestant's ability to answer questions alone, without factoring in wagers on Daily Doubles or Final Jeopardy!.

+Bernie Cullen

+Bernie Cullen ia a 5-day Jeopardy! champion and a winner of the $1,000,000 grand prize on Who Wants to Be a Millionaire?.
+Cullen was an undefeated 5-day Jeopardy! champion in September 1996, first appearing on the Season 13 premiere.
+He won $63,102, plus another $1,000 as a Tournament of Champions quarterfinalist later that year.
+On the April 15, 2001 episode of Who Wants to Be a Millionaire?, Cullen won the $1,000,000 grand prize.
+In 2005, Cullen returned to Jeopardy! to compete in the show's Ultimate Tournament of Champions.
+He was eliminated in the first round, which earned him $5,000.